What Causes Blepharitis and How to Treat It

 Eyelid scrubs – These help to remove the build-up of bacteria and debris in the eyelashes.
 Your eye doctor will usually suggest a regimen of warm compresses on the eyes and lid scrubs to be used daily, which will help reduce the amount of biofilm and Demodex mites on your eyes.

 Medicated eye drops or ointment – Topical medication is sometimes prescribed to patients to help kill the bacteria and microbes on the eyelids.
-If you have pink eye at the same time as blepharitis, this is the most common treatment as it will tackle both infections.
+If you have a pink eye at the same time as blepharitis, this is the most common treatment as it will tackle both infections.

-In-office treatments – Home treatments like eyelid scrubs are helpful, but to really treat the blepharitis properly, in-office hygiene is vital.
+In-office treatments – Home treatments like eyelid scrubs are helpful, but to really treat blepharitis properly, in-office hygiene is vital.
 These may include electromechanical lid margin debridement such as BlephEx; thermal pulsation treatment such as Lipiflow to melt the material on the Meibomian glands; or intense pulsed light therapy which helps to open the eyelid glands that have become clogged and help oils to flow into the tear film which will help your eyes naturally clean themselves.

 Tips for Keeping Your Eyes Clean